There are many crimes relating to cars and drivers, but one of the most fundamental is not to have your car insured.

 The minimum motoring insurance cover you must have is third party insurance.
 In the event of an accident this means that you’re covered if you have caused damage or injury to another person, vehicle or property.

-If you don’t meet this minimum legal requirement you will be prosecuted for driving with no insurance and will need an experienced motoring solicitor, with expert no insurance law knowledge to help you to defend your licence.
+If you don’t meet this minimum legal requirement you will be prosecuted for driving with no insurance and will need an experienced motoring solicitor, Patterson Law provide expert no insurance law knowledge to help you to defend your licence.

 To deliberately drive without insurance should be recognised as about as acceptable as drinking and driving, and those that do, be punished in a similar way, as they are jeopardising themselves and all other road users.